Tff27/tff-blog/tff-blog/wwwroot/posts/auto-generate-c-sharp-client.md

 ## Last, let's use our new API client in a client application

-In order to use our client we first need to reference the client (or install if it was packed as a nuget) in our client application.
-Perform an API call should be fairly simple now:
+In order to use our client, we first need to reference the client (or install it if it was packed as a nuget) in our client application.
+Perform an API call should be simple now:

     // Created a new http client
     var httpClient = new HttpClient();